 Maximizing With The Chase Freedom Card®

 We believe the typical user that is interested in the Chase Freedom® card is also interested in taking a little extra effort in maximizing rewards potential.
 Because the card has no annual fee, it costs nothing to carry and only use on the 5% quarterly categories.
 You can then supplement with a higher flat-rate rewards card.

 If you’re a low to moderate spender, you can pair with a no annual fee, flat rate card like the Capital One® Quicksilver® (earns 1.5%; has a sign-up bonus) or the Citi Double Cash (earns 2%; doesn’t have a sign-up bonus).
 If you spend enough each year on credit card purchases to negate the annual fee, the Barclaycard Arrival Plus™ (2-2.1% rate) and the Chase Sapphire Preferred® (1.25%-2.5% rate) card earn great rates and have two of the best card bonuses in the market.
-You can actually pool together the Ultimate Rewards points earned with the Chase Freedom® and Chase Sapphire Preferred® card and redeem at a higher rate.
+You can actually pool together the Ultimate Rewards points earned with the Chase Freedom® and Chase Sapphire Preferred® card and redeem at the higher rate associated with the Sapphire Preferred®.
 Points are worth 25% more when redeemed for travel through the Ultimate Rewards portal when you have the Sapphire Preferred® card.

 What’s The Competition?

 Whether it’s to supplement the Chase Freedom® or to substitute for it, here’s more info on the card bonuses and rewards rates of the ones mentioned above: